mcohen01/node-quickbooks/README.md

 <a name="getTaxAgency" />
 #### getTaxAgency(id, callback)

-Retrieves the TaxAgency from Quickbooks
+Retrieves the TaxAgency from QuickBooks

 __Arguments__